rrolf/rrolf.github.io/software.md

 {% include buttons.html
 title="Install it"
 description="These guides will help you to build Opencast, including all necessary third party tools.
-This method will most likely work on all Unix-like systems.
-[Installation](https://docs.opencast.org/r/5.x/admin/installation/)"
+This method will most likely work on all Unix-like systems.sjdfhsfdsfdhsfdklsjdfkhsfdksfjlsjfskfjdkl [Installation](https://docs.opencast.org/r/5.x/admin/installation/)"
 %}

 {% include buttons.html